hriHEADER

-This popular event attracts students and educators from Westchester, Rockland, Putnam, and Fairfield County CT high schools, as dynamic keynote speakers cover important topics including human rights abuses and injustices, and the importance of youth leadership in confronting prejudice and discrimination.
+This popular event attracts students and educators from Westchester County, the Hudson Valley, and Fairfield County CT area high schools, as dynamic keynote speakers cover important topics including human rights abuses and injustices, and the importance of youth leadership in confronting prejudice and discrimination.

-Our High School Student Institute is intended to further our mission by promoting student awareness of human rights issues on both local and global levels, and to empower students to be Upstanders by creating and implementing Action Plans in their schools and communities.
+The HHREC Human Rights Institute for High School Student Leaders is intended to further our mission by promoting student awareness of human rights issues on both local and global levels, and to empower students to be Upstanders by creating and implementing Action Plans in their schools and communities.

-Small-group workshops led by experienced student facilitators encourage frank discussion.
-Participating schools encourage and help their students to produce an activist response to some appropriate human rights cause.
+Small-group workshops led by experienced student facilitators encourage frank and open dialogue and discussion.
+Teachers from participating schools encourage and help their students to produce an activist response to some appropriate human rights cause.

-For more information, please contact Debbie Minchin, HHREC Coordinator of Student Programming at dminchin@hhrecny.org or call 914.696.0738.
+For more information contact Jeanne Claire Cotnoir, HHREC Coordinator of Student Programming jcotnoir@hhrecny.org or call 914.696.0738.

 Recent Keynote Speakers: